 Studying online and student support

-To access your courses you will need to have a computer with a broadband internet connection.
-The programme does not require specialist IT skills.
+The programme does not require specialist IT skills, but to access your courses you will need to have a computer with a broadband internet connection.

 You will be assigned a Personal Tutor - a member of the teaching staff who will provide academic guidance and support.

-The Personal Tutor’s function is to monitor progress, provide advice on course choices and offer a first line of pastoral support for any scholarly or personal issues that may arise.
+The Personal Tutor’s function is to monitor progress, provide advice on course choices and offer the first line of pastoral support for any scholarly or personal issues that may arise.

 All students on the programme will have at least two individual meetings with their Personal Tutor in the taught part of the degree programme.
 Students will also be involved in at least two group meetings with their Personal Tutor to support their development as a member of an academic community.

 All teaching materials will be available online and you will have full access to the library’s digital resources.
 In addition, we have a dedicated learning technologist for this programme who will be on hand to help with any technical problems you may experience.